ezraroi/Human-AI-Collab/output/concepts.md

 ## [CONCEPT] Idiom-Aligned Scaffolding
 [Theoretical] Domain: Synthesis, System Role: Scaffolding, Temporal: Static

-The design principle that scaffolding structures (AI workflows, prompts, protocols) must be adapted to the individual’s idiom—their characteristic cognitive style, strengths, and personality potentials—rather than forcing the person into generic productivity templates.
+The design principle that scaffolding structures (AI workflows, prompts, protocols) must be adapted to the individual’s **idiom**—their characteristic language, values, cognitive style, and recurring meaning-making constraints—rather than forcing the person into generic productivity templates.
 Misaligned scaffolding can block idiom articulation and produce pseudo-efficiency without the phenomenological articulation of Destiny Drive.
 ### Mechanism: Idiom-Preserving Structuration (Corpus-Bound)
 When a Journal corpus is available, scaffolding should constrain AI to **reveal latent structure implicit in the user’s idiom-corpus** rather than import generic frameworks.
 This protects authorship at the **framework level** (not only phrasing level) and prevents idiom overwrite (“colonization”) through foreign structure imposition.
 If no idiom corpus exists (or if it is contaminated/AI-heavy), AI will tend to default to generic structure even when prompts appear “personalized.”
 ### System Role